 According to the Panera website, their pumpkin muffin has 40 grams of sugar, not to be confused with the pumpkin muffie which has 270 calories.
 Each pumpkin muffin contains 560 calories; my copycat version has 335 calories and 27 grams of sugar.

-Refrigerating muffins and other quick bread type recipes can actually dry them out.
+Refrigerating muffins and other quickbread recipes can actually dry them out.
 Cover them well in an airtight container and leave them on the counter for 2-7 days.
 Freeze if needed up to 3 months.

-Typically they will last between 2-7 days depending on storage, house temperature and humidity.
+Typically, they will last between 2 and 7 days depending on storage, house temperature, and humidity.
 Pumpkin muffins are always best served warm or at least room temperature.

 As long as you adjust the cooking time, any size is great.
-Make jumbo, traditional muffin tops, mini muffins, and even a mini donuts Panera muffin would be great.
+Make jumbo, traditional muffin tops, mini muffins, and even mini donuts.

 More Fluffy Muffin Recipes to Enjoy